martinrhan/Enigma/ViewModelDetail.md

 By how it interect with Model, ViewModels can be classified into 4 types:

 ### Instructive (Bidirectional):
-ViewModel does not have all data that Model will be.
+ViewModel does not have all data that it shall be.
 It sends some data to Model and let it update itself, then retrieve data from it.

 ### Dominative (Writing only):
-ViewModel have all data that Model will be.
+ViewModel have all data that it shall be.
 It sends data to Model but don’t need to retrieve data from it.

 ### Listening (Reading only):